Akhil Bharatiya Itihas Sankalan Yojana

-The Akhil Bharatiya Itihas Sankalan Yojana (ABISY) is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a Hindu-nationalist organisation.
-Envisioned in 1973 by Moropant Pingley, a pracharak of the RSS, and founded in 1978-79, ABISY holds that India's history was distorted by the British Raj, and seeks to correct the biases.
-Scholars state that the actual aim of the organisation is to rewrite Indian history from a Hindu nationalist perspective.
+The Akhil Bharatiya Itihas Sankalan Yojana (ABISY) is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+Envisioned in 1973 by Moropant Pingley, a pracharak of the RSS, and founded in 1978-79, the ABISY states that India's history was distorted by the British Raj and that it seeks to correct the alleged biases.
+In reality, the actual aim of the organisation is to rewrite Indian history from the perspective of Hindutva, a Hindu nationalist ideology.

 History

 The Akhil Bharatiya Itihas Sankalan Yojana (ABISY) is a subsidiary of the Rashtriya Swayamsevak Sangh (RSS), founded in 1978-79.
 It was envisioned in 1973 by Moropant Pingley, a pracharak of the RSS.
 The organisation was further developed by Balmukund Pandey, who would later become its Organising Secretary.
 According to social anthropologist Daniela Beti, the main leaders of the organisation have an ideology aligned with Hindutva ideology, although the members of the organisation may have their own reasons for participating.

-In July 2014, Yellapragada Sudershan Rao, the head of the Andhra Pradesh chapter of ABISY, was appointed Chairperson of the Indian Council of Historical Research (ICHR) by the National Democratic Alliance government headed by Narendra Modi.
+In July 2014, Yellapragada Sudershan Rao, the head of the Andhra Pradesh chapter of ABISY, who did not have any peer-reviewed publications, was appointed Chairperson of the Indian Council of Historical Research (ICHR) by the National Democratic Alliance government headed by Narendra Modi.
 In March 2015, three other ABISY-affiliated historians were nominated as members to the Council: Narayan Rao, former professor at Berhampur University and the national Vice-President of ABISY, Ishwar Sharan Vishwakarma, Professor in the Department of Ancient History, Archaeology and Culture at Gorakhpur University and the All-India General Secretary of ABISY, and Nikhilesh Guha, a retired Professor of Kalyani University and the head of the Bengal chapter of ABISY.
 The appointments were described by commentators as an effort by the Modi administration to fill government institutions with individuals ideologically aligned with the RSS.